learn-co-curriculum/node-js-intro-to-mongoose/README.md

 Then once we'd filled out your schema we would then run `knex migrate:latest` to run our migrations, or `knex migrate:rollback` to roll back the latest set of migrations.
 The `up` and `down` functions here specify, respectively, the change to the database, and the way to rollback that change.

-So as you can see Bookshelf and ActiveRecord seek to achieve the same high level of abstraction, allowing us to think about and manipulate our data in the database without having to worry about the detailed query language that our database may be using.

 ## So How Can We Compare Them?

+Well, as you can see Bookshelf and ActiveRecord seek to achieve the same high level of abstraction, allowing us to think about and manipulate our data in the database without having to worry about the detailed query language that our database may be using.
 Both Bookshelf and ActiveRecord belong to a type of software pattern called an "Object Relational Mapper" or ORM.
 You can read more about them [here](http://en.wikipedia.org/wiki/Object-relational_mapping) and [here](https://stackoverflow.com/questions/1279613/what-is-an-orm-and-where-can-i-learn-more-about-it).

 But what are the differences between Bookshelf.Js and ActiveRecord?
 Well, essentially the the biggest difference is that Bookshelf.Js is going to require you to write out much more of the query logic yourself using the knex schema builder functions and syntax.